shiwanisabnis/Data-warehouse-Project-I/README.md

 # Data-warehouse-Project-I
 Data modelling for Papa John’s Pizza model included designing of EERD Conceptual, Logical and Physical Model.
 Identified all Functional Dependencies over the given case study.
 Tools used - diagram.net, Oracle SQL

+Papajon’s Pizza is a pizza restaurant chain where customers can choose the varieties of pizza base and the topping(s) with an ‘eat in’ and ‘home delivery’ service from several outlets.
+The recent lockdowns made an impact on the business and revenue for ‘eat in’ was decreased whereas the revenue for ‘home delivery’ services got increased.
+With the current scenario, company’s management wish to organise and make home delivery services more efficient.
+We as a part of IT team have taken the responsibilities to design a data model to process and monitor the requirement mentioned in the case study.